ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-17.md

 In it, Shane opines:

 > One of the most confusing aspects is the fact that the widths are based on the viewport and not their containing elements.
-It would be cool if the browser was smart enough to know how big an image should be inside it’s container.
+It would be cool if the browser was smart enough to know how big an image should be inside its container.

 Sounds a lot like [Element Queries](http://responsiveimagescg.github.io/eq-usecases/) to me!